 - Have time in their schedule to complete required course work (a typical three-credit class involves an average of nine to twelve hours of work per week)

-If you are new student considering an online class or program please visit Prospective students page for more information about learning online, common misconceptions about online courses, and other tips to ensure a successful learning experience.
+If you are a new student considering an online class or program please visit Prospective students page for more information about learning online, common misconceptions about online courses, and other tips to ensure a successful learning experience.

 Making Education Accessible